Originally posted on April 30, 2017 @ 8:27 PM

 Drivers could be acquiring new riders from anywhere and help those new riders download the Rider app and schedule their first ride.

-And if the Driver is truly THINKING, the math is pretty simple and earning what a Driver needs, wants and deserves would be easily achievable — without chasing surges, and ignoring or cancelling Pools for the Cancellation Fee.
+And if the Driver is truly THINKING, the math is pretty simple and earning what a Driver needs, wants and deserves would be easily achievable — without chasing surges, and ignoring or cancelling trips for the Cancellation Fee.